IITH-Compilers/P4LLVM/README.md

 * `sudo make install`
 * `sudo ldconfig # refresh shared library cache.`

-##### Build p4lang in a subdirectory named build.
+##### Build P4LLVM in a subdirectory named build.

 * `mkdir build && cd build`
 * `cmake ..`
 * `make -j4`
-* `make -j4 check`

 ## Following are the supported constructs of P4 (as of now)

-`Bool,
-Bits,
-Structures,
-Header,
-Header union,
-Typedef,
-Select statements,
-States,
-Transition,
-If Statements,
-Assignment statements,
-Constants,
-Arithmetic operations,
-Complementation,
-Negation,
-Boolean operations,
-Logical operations,
-Relational operations,
-Ternary operator,
-Parser block and
-Control block`
+To be updated
 ## How to run?
-Once make is successful, execute `p4c` in build directory to run the code.
+Once make is successful, execute `p4c-llbm2-ss` in build directory to run the code.
 For example,

-`./p4c --target ebpf-v1model-p4org ../p4lang/testdata/p4_16_samples/toy_ebpf.p4`
+`./p4c-llbm2-ss ../p4lang/testdata/p4_16_samples/arith-bmv2.p4`

-This would create `toy_ebpf.p4i.ll`, a file with LLVM IR equivalent of `toy_ebpf.p4`. `toy_ebpf.p4i.ll` file would be found under P4’s build directory.
+This would create `arith2-bmv2.p4.ll`, a file with LLVM IR equivalent of `arith2-bmv2.p4` and `arith2-bmv2.p4.ll.json`, a JSON file to target BMV2 compiler. `arith2-bmv2.p4.ll.json` file would be found under P4_16_sample directory.